-j = the index that denotes the commodity hedging sets established in accordance with point (e) of Article 277a(1) and with Article 277a(2) for the netting set;
+the index that denotes the commodity hedging sets established in j = accordance with point (e) of Article 277a(1) and with Article 277a(2) for the netting set;

-AddOn^{Com}j = the commodity risk category add-on for hedging set 'j' determined in accordance with paragraph 4.
+AddOnComi = the commodity risk category add-on for hedging set 'j' determined in accordance with paragraph 4.

-- 2. For the purpose of calculating the add-on of a commodity hedging set of a given netting set in accordance with paragraph 4, institutions shall establish the relevant commodity reference types of each hedging set.
-Commodity derivative transactions shall be assigned to same commodity reference type only where the underlying commodity instrument of those transactions has the same nature. - 3.
-By way of derogation from paragraph 2, competent authorities may require an institution with large and concentrated commodity derivative portfolios to consider additional characteristics other than the nature of the underlying commodity instrument to establish the commodity reference types of a commodity hedging set in accordance with paragraph 2.
+2. For the purpose of calculating the add-on of a commodity hedging set of a given netting set in accordance with paragraph 4, institutions shall establish the relevant commodity reference types of each hedging set.
+Commodity derivative transactions shall be assigned to same commodity reference type only where the underlying commodity instrument of those transactions has the same nature, irrespective of the location and quality of the commodity instrument.